 The History of Chicory Root

 The use of chicory root dates back thousands of years, when ancient Egyptians used to consume chicory for its found health benefits (1).
 However, chicory root became popularized in the US during WWII, when the peoples of New Orleans used the plant as a coffee substitute.
 When grounded and cooked properly, chicory root has a neutral, slightly sweet taste, with a texture and color that’s similar to coffee.
+And with it’s handful of health benefits, chicory root can be found nowadays in nutritious coffee creamers and other coffee add-ons!

 With its rise in popularity, there was a newfound spotlight on the hidden benefits of chicory root.
 People were saying that it was helping with their stomach health, control their weight, relieve constipation and more.
 It was later unearthed that most of those health benefits could be attributed to one thing in particular that’s naturally found in chicory root… inulin!